 How to Organize and Rank Applicants

-Once you post your Administrative Assistant role, you’ll want to set aside time to go through the applications.
+Once you post your Administrative Assistant role, you’ll want to set aside time to go through the applications and screen resumes.
 Having your role up for about a week or so should generate plenty of applicants, and then you can pause the job posting in order to play catch up and review the applicants (Indeed, our recommended job posting site, has this great feature).